canonical/proxy-confdb-demo/README.md

 ![With a confdb](docs/media/with-confdb.png)

 The `net-ctrl` snap acts as the custodian of the confdb view.
 A custodian snap can validate the view data being written using [hooks](https://snapcraft.io/docs/supported-snap-hooks) such as `change-view-<plug>`.\
 The other snaps are called "observers" or "readers" of the confdb view.
 They can use `observe-view-<plug>` hooks to watch changes to the view.
-This could be useful for the snaps to update their own config and/or restart runnning services after config changes.\
+This could be useful for the snaps to update their own configuration and/or restart runnning services after configuration changes.\
-A snap can be an observer and custodian of many different views.
+A snap can be an observer and/or custodian of many different views.

 The roles are defined as plugs in the respective snap's `snapcraft.yaml` like so: